Burnaby Housing Authority

 Once the BHA is incorporated, Council will need to approve a Partnering Agreement, between the City and the BHA.

-The City could use the partnering agreement to provide assistance to the BHA, which could include some or all of the following:
+The City can use partnering agreements to provide assistance to the BHA, which can include some or all of the following:

 - City land